 Focusing on the attainment of skills as a teacher of literacy, this course requires students to demonstrate content reading and writing competencies, such as determining levels of reading achievement, applying readability formulas, evaluating textbooks, and developing strategies for vocabulary, critical thinking, and comprehension.
 Focus is placed on the preparation of lessons using the PAR framework: prereading, assistance, and reflection.
 Students are also introduced to beginning reader strategies.
-Crosslisted with EDU 315 & RDG 515.
-Prerequisite courses: EDU 300 and EDU 302 or equivalent, and ETC505.
+Cross-listed with EDU 315 & RDG 515.
+Twenty hours of fieldwork required.

-EDU 516 Elementary Curriculum & Instruction: Reading and Phonics (3)
+EDU 516 Teaching Reading and Phonics (3)

 This course consists of the study of current best theories and practices in the teaching of listening, speaking, reading and writing in the classroom.
 Cultural and linguistic differences will be examined as they pertain to literacy instruction and communication.
 Phonics skills for teaching and learning will be stressed.
 Students will be required to spend two hours per week (or 20 hours), at an approved elementary school site observing, participating and tutoring students in reading.
 Approved by the California Commission on Teacher Credentialing for teacher preparation in comprehensive, balanced literacy instruction.
-Crosslisted with EDU 416 & RDG 516.
-Prerequisite courses: EDU 300, EDU 302 or equivalent, and ETC505.
+Cross-listed with EDU 416 & RDG 516.
+Prerequisite: 6 (six) units from EDU 300, 302, and ETC 305/505 with grades of B or better.